Symptoms can include one or more of the following:

 - in crowded places with many people nearby

-- in close-contact settings, such as close-range conversations, singing, or shouting.
+- in close-contact situations, such as close-range conversations, singing, or shouting.

 The risk is lower outside, with fewer people, and if people are widely spread.

 Long COVID describes the symptoms that continue or develop after the initial COVID-19 symptoms.
 This is usually longer than 12 weeks after a person is first infected.

 Most people who get COVID-19 recover from the acute signs and symptoms within 2 to 4 weeks.
 And they should be back to all activities they were doing before COVID-19 by 12 weeks.
 However, some people report a range of symptoms beyond the standard time of recovery.

 Symptoms of long COVID can persist for weeks or sometimes months.
 For support with the management and treatment of long COVID, seek help from your doctor or healthcare team.